Panasonic sells Tesla stake for $3.6 billion

 Musk said in February his firm bought bitcoin and would take payment in the cryptocurrency, a decision he later reversed, and his comments on Twitter drive swings in the price of such assets.

 While Panasonic gave financial backing to Tesla when it was smaller, the automaker’s expansion means there’s no need for capital ties, Yasuda added.
-Panasonic’s shares closed up 4.9% on Friday.
+Panasonic’s shares closed up 4.9% on Friday in the biggest such move since January.

 The stake sale will not affect the partnership with Tesla, the Panasonic spokesperson said, and was made as part of a review of shareholdings in line with corporate governance guidelines.